 Early readers will enjoy reading The Pizza That We Made by Joan Holub.
 This book is full of rhyme and rhythm for new readers.
 It also makes a good read-aloud for young children.

-Extra Cheese, Please! by Cris Peterson takes us on photographic journey of mozzarella from cow to pizza.
-However, those of us who live in St. Louis use provel cheese on their pizza!
+Extra Cheese, Please! by Cris Peterson takes us on a photographic journey of mozzarella from cow to pizza.
+However, those of us who live in St. Louis use Provel cheese on their pizza!

 Pizza Counting by Christina Dobson will have you learning about addition and fractions.

 How to Eat Pizza by Jon Burgerman starts out with a slice of pizza asking the question, “How do you eat pizza?” and that leads to first picking the right slice.
 Perhaps you like chili flakes or basil on your piece.
 But, when “the” slice of pizza determines we are about to eat him, he tries to sway us to try another slice.
 My kids were totally amused by the “crusty bottom” pages.